 There are plenty more reasons, not the least of which it allows you to express your own creativity

-Ronald McDonald house is the official Stampin' Up! charity.
-Stampin' Up! demonstrators donate cards to this charity every year, and Stampin' Up! also raises funds for them through the sale of a special stamp set each year.
-This year, it is the Sharing Sweet Thoughts stamp set on the back page of the annual catalogue.
-Visit the Making a Difference page to find out how you can help.
+Ronald McDonald house was an official Stampin' Up! charity.
+Stampin' Up! demonstrators donated cards to this charity every year, and Stampin' Up! also raised funds for them through the sale of a special stamp set each year.
+Every year the charity changes.
+You can usually find the specially marked charity stamp set towards the back of the annual catalogue.

-Australian readers can order the stamp set from my SusanSalutations page or, if you are in another country, by finding a demonstrator near you.
+Australian readers can order stamp sets from my SusanSalutations online shop or, if you are in another country, by finding a demonstrator near you.

 It would be fun to read about your experiences where your special greetings were appreciated.